 right – people using quaternions thought “calculus is so much easier than

 few more rotations and they make even less sense.

-angle: as an up-and-over on x.
+one other way involving an up-and-over on x.

 Try it with your finger – spin 180 to point to you, tilt up and over 180.
 That faces

 you away, palm up.
 Then roll 180 to be palm-down again.

 Another example is (-45,90,0), which is facing right and 45 up.
 That can also be

 (-135, -90, 180): face left, but up-and-over 135 degrees, then flip upside-up on

 It seems like we could make a rule that x has to be between -90 and +90.
 But that’s no good, since we could legitimately get (-100,0,0) by leaning more and more backwards.